To help you develop essential music skills, there are four core modules for first-year students.

 Performance Studies includes solo studies, supported by your individual instrumental or vocal teacher, as well as ensemble studies.
 Students are required to participate in at least one departmental ensemble or officially registered student-led ensemble.

-In the second half of the Autumn term first-year students choose from one of several first-year option modules.
-These are designed to give you experience of the 'project' format (skill-based exercises, researching materials, delivering seminar presentations, academic writing) before entering the full cross-year modules in the Spring term.
+In the second half of the Autumn Term, all first-year students take Musical Analysis.
+This is designed to give you the experience of the 'project' format (skill-based exercises, researching materials, delivering seminar presentations, academic writing) before entering the full cross-year modules in the Spring Term.

 York is the perfect environment to explore and grow for three years, both musically and personally.
 Performance, academia and composition are all equally valued.
 There are endless amounts of singing opportunities if you wish to make the most of your time here.